abdulwasih2003/Java_Week_3_Assessment/README.md

-3.When a subclass inherits from a superclass, it also inherits its methods; however, it can also override the superclass methods (as well as declare and implement new ones).
+3. When a subclass inherits from a superclass, it also inherits its methods; however, it can also override the superclass methods (as well as declare and implement new ones).

 Consider the following Sports class: